go-masonry/docu-web/content/mortar/_index.md

  - toc
 ---

-Mortar comes with different design decisions, some of them good for you and some not.
+Mortar comes with different design decisions, some of them good for you, and some are not.
 Remember you can always replace everything.

 {{%children style="card" %}}